ngds/data-quality-tools/README.md

 ### SQL Tools

 #### Clear Harvest
-Occasionally the Clear Button in the HArvest Admin stops functioning, usually caused by some tables getting to large, or when database maintenance has not been performed on affected tables.
+Occasionally the Clear Button in the Harvest Admin stops functioning, usually caused by some tables getting to large, or when database maintenance has not been performed on affected tables.
 Clear harvest SQl allows you to perform steps individually.

 ### Duplicate Datasets